osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/configuration/discovery.md

 # Discovery

-You can perform a data discovery for existing data items on demand.
-Data discovery is initiated through REST calls and it is tied to a specific discovery Id, which you can either specify or let the adapter generate it.
+You can perform data discovery for existing data items on demand.
+Data discovery is initiated through REST calls and it is tied to a specific discovery `Id`, which you can either specify or let the adapter generate it.

 Data discovery includes different routes.
 For example, you can choose to do the following: